The Lambda Calculus

 $\;\; \lambda y. \mathtt{plus}\;y\;1$

 represent the same thing.
 In other words, the variable in the abstraction doesn’t really matter too much.
 We should be able to substitute a different variable, but this does not always work.
-We cannot replace $y$ for $x$ in:
+We cannot substitute $y$ for $x$ in:

 $\;\; \lambda x. \mathtt{plus}\;x\;y$